Morocco - UK Power Project:

 What has happened so far in France and what happens next?

-In December 2024, the Project successfully completed a cable route survey using geophysical (acoustic), geotechnical and environmental instrumentation.
-The Project is currently analysing this information in order to confirm the technical designs for cable installation and also inform the environmental impact assessment (EIA) and permitting.
+In December 2024, a study for a potential cable route was carried out using geophysical, geotechnical and environmental instruments.
+The information from this study is currently being analysed in order to refine the technical design for cable installation and also inform the environmental impact assessment (EIA) and permitting.

 Consultation

-Further information is available on the CNDP website here: https://www.debatpublic.fr/liaison-electrique-sous-marine-entre-le-maroc-et-le-royaume-uni-pemr-6701 and will be included on this page.
+Further information is available on the CNDP website here: https://www.debatpublic.fr/liaison-electrique-sous-marine-entre-le-maroc-et-le-royaume-uni-pemr-6701.

 How to find out more and have your say.